 11:25-11:45 Business Meeting

-We will have an election!
-If you are interested in serving as an officer, send an email to email@example.com.
-We will hear from our Treasurer and Section Rep. Finally, we’ll present our teaching award, so nominate somebody you know.
+We will have an election, will hear from our Treasurer and Section Rep. and we’ll present our teaching award!

 11:45 Group Photo Always good to show those administrators who are interested in your professional development.